April 1, 2025

 However, it's worth noting that you can also get similar features in Descript using AI Actions in your project to summarize your script or even get podcast-style show notes.

 While there's some good merit to transcribing your Zoom meetings with its native features (the prime reason being that it's native, you don't need to go anywhere else), transcribing your meetings with Descript gives you a lot more flexibility and options.
-Here's a quick graphic to illustrate the comparisons:
+Here's a quick comparison of the key differences between these transcription methods:

 A comparison chart showing Descript versus Zoom and note-taker app

-As you can see, with Descript, you can use your transcript as a starting point for making awesome content — but even if your plan isn't to create content and you just need a transcript for other reasons (HR meetings, anyone?), Descript gives you a better transcript to work from since it does include capitalizations and punctuation.
+As you can see, with Descript, you can use your transcript as a starting point for making awesome content — but even if your plan isn't to create content and you just need a transcript for other reasons (HR meetings, accessibility compliance, or meeting documentation), Descript gives you a better transcript to work from since it does include capitalizations and punctuation.

 Regardless of your needs for video or audio transcription, you don't need to pay premium rates to hire a transcriber or transcription service (though you can if you want to).
-A simple transcription tool like Descript can do most, if not all, of the work for you.
+A simple transcription tool like Descript can do most, if not all, of the work for you, while providing the accuracy and formatting that makes transcripts truly useful.

 Is there an app that transcribes Zoom recordings?